 After a 90 minute drive along winding roads, we arrived at the hike starting point.
 We were instantly swarmed by kids selling walking sticks for Q10 and ‘taxi’ horses for Q100.
 The walking sticks would have been helpful at certain points, due to the slippery walking path and steep downhill to the lava.
 The horses follow you up until the viewing point and are available at any time if you need them.
 There are toilets at the car park too.

 The hike to the viewing point was harder than I anticipated.
-The forest landscape has a steep track with loose gravel, ash and small rocks.
+The forest landscape had a fairly steep track with loose gravel, ash and small rocks.
 We did take regular breaks along the way up, and fortunately, were blessed with clear skies!
 The views were incredible and we could see as far as Guatemala City!!

 After an hour of walking, we reached the top and were awarded with breathtaking views of Volcano Pacaya.
 In addition, Volcano Acatenango, Agua and Fuego were visible from the other side.
 It made the sweaty hike up worth it!!

 From here, we made our way down to Volcano Pacaya’s base.
 This was fairly challenging, given the amount of loose rock and ash.
 It was slippery and you had to be conscious of where you stepped.
+I recommend wearing proper shoes (trainers or hiking boots) and just being aware of where you’re stepping.
+It’s definitely doable, you just need to be looking where you’re going during this time.
+As someone who is terrified of heights, and gets nervous even being near a scary slope, this was fine!
+I’ve had harder times trying to ski.

 Marshmallow Roasting on Pacaya Volcano